Department of Physics and Astronomy, Stony Brook University

 Using your VOLTS/DIV, convert these to the physical upper and lower voltages for the square wave.
 The difference between these will be the "peak-to-peak" amplitude of the square wave.1

-We will compare this amplitude to the expected amplitude recorded by the little metal clip on the oscilloscope.
+We will compare this amplitude to the expected amplitude of 3 Volts.
 Record this expected amplitude on your data sheet.

 Part II: Sine Wave Frequency

-Turn on your function generator and wire it to CH 1 (red to red and black to black).4
+Turn on your function generator and wire its Channel 1 (yellow) and to CH 1 of the oscilloscope (red to red and black to black).4

-Adjust this sine wave until it takes up most of the screen vertically and you have ~5 periods of the wave on screen.
+Adjust this sine wave (with Vertical Position and Scale) and until it takes up most of the screen vertically and you have ~3-8 periods of the wave on screen.
 Record the VOLTS/DIV and TIME/DIV on your data sheet for later reference.

 Sketch the sine wave you see on the paper provided as you did for the first measurement.6